unkemptArc99/cs7641-project/docs/index.md

 ## Methods

 ### Supervised Learning
-We are planning to construct a convolutional neural network to classify dogs into different breeds.
+We are planning to construct a convolutional neural network to classify dogs into different breeds[1].
 Since we are working with multiple datasets, we will have to homogenize them by using OpenCV to bring all the images to the same dimensions.
 We will experiment with different numbers of layers for the neural network, different epoch sizes, and with splitting data into different percentages for testing and training.
 Depending on whether the accuracy and F1 score of the model is adequately high, we will experiment with data augmentation (such as reflections and different degrees of rotation).
 Then, we will be using transfer learning with pre-trained models (such as VGG, GoogLeNet, and Residual Network) to improve our results even further and compare results.

 ### Unsupervised Learning
-Our objective is to create an unsupervised algorithm to cluster images of different breeds of dogs with either a binary assignment (in a particular class or not), or with at least a specific probability.
+Our objective is to create an unsupervised algorithm to cluster images of different breeds of dogs with either a binary assignment (in a particular class or not), or with at least a specific probability[2][3][4][5].
 With this goal in mind, we are thinking of exploring a unique unsupervised way that can help us cluster similar dog breeds together.
 We will be evaluating the performance by measuring the error in clustering a certain breed of dog with a group that consists of dogs from another breed.
 The following is our proposed plan for applying unsupervised learning -
 ![Unsupervised Learning Flow](img/UnsupervisedFlow.jpg)